Did you know that there are hobbies to make money from just about anything you do in your free time?

 Related article: 14 Ways To Make Money Selling On Ebay

 8. Create a Course

-Do you like to teach and help others?
-Online training courses from sites like Udemy or Lynda are popular among working professionals that want to learn new skills but do not have the time or means to attend a regular college or continuing education class.
+Online training courses from a site like Udemy is popular among working professionals that want to learn new skills but do not have the time or means to attend a regular college or continuing education class.

 If you can create a course about the newest computer program, playing the acoustic guitar, photography, or your favorite hobby, you can create an online course to teach others a new skill.

 If you like expressing your opinion the world, turn your hobby into cash by getting paid to take opinion surveys from a site like Survey Junkie.

 Once you earn enough credits, you can get paid cash via PayPal or with gift cards.

 Most surveys only take 10 to 15 minutes to complete.